autumn-info-442a/team-a/documents/architecture.md

     ```

 - _**SubmitOrganizationFormView**_
-  - Responsibility: Takes in information from organization about name of organization, type of organization, address, phone number, email, device needs, donation goal, short description of organization, and organization mission statement
+  - Responsibility: Takes in information about organization being submitted, including: name, type, address, phone number, email, device needs, donation goal, description, and mission statement
   - Resides: Client-side only
   - Other components:
-    - SubmitOrganizationForm can ask the OrganizationModel to store the information it is taking in
+    - Communicates with the _OrganizationController_ to pass through submitted form and its responses from user
   - Stub:
   ```
   class submitOrganizationForm extends Component() {